genai-impact/ecologits/docs/tutorial/providers/huggingface_hub.md

 # Hugging Face Hub

+!!! info "Lack of transparency"

+    All models available on Hugging Face inference endpoints are open-weights, but there is not information on the inference infrastructure.
+Thus, the environmental impacts are estimated with a lower precision.

 This guide focuses on the integration of :seedling: **EcoLogits** with the [Hugging Face Hub official python client :octicons-link-external-16:](https://github.com/huggingface/huggingface_hub).

 Official links: